lancecasselman/photo-shoot-scheduler/replit.md

 The backend is built on a Node.js/Express server handling API routes and business logic.
 Authentication and subscription verification are handled exclusively at the server level.

 ### Authentication & Authorization
 Firebase Authentication (Project: photoshcheduleapp) supports email/password and Google OAuth, implementing role-based access.
 All session management routes require proper Firebase authentication.
+The authentication middleware supports both session-based and Bearer token authentication for frontend API calls (October 2025 fix: Added Bearer token support to isAuthenticated middleware for production compatibility).

 ### Database Architecture
 The primary database is PostgreSQL, utilizing Drizzle ORM.
 Firebase Firestore is used for real-time data synchronization, creating a hybrid storage strategy.